Voice Agent

 | `surface_spec_template` | object | Surface spec auto-created on state entry.
 Uses the same field schema as `POST /surfaces`.
 The entity ID defaults to the session's primary entity. |

-**Channel overrides**: The `channel_kind` is set on the engine session (`voice` for calls, `sms` for text sessions).
-Prompt rendering merges the channel-specific objective and guidelines into the engage prompt. `suppress_filler: true` nulls all filler text for text channels where conversational fillers are unnecessary.
+**Channel overrides**: the `channel_kind` is set on the engine session (`voice` for calls, `sms` for text sessions).
+Prompt rendering merges the channel-specific objective and guidelines into the engage prompt.
+For voice, the override can also carry a `progress` hint that shapes how the agent covers tool waits in that state (see [Tool-Wait Progress Hints](#tool-wait-progress-hints)).

 ### Terminal State & Auto-Hangup